 With several years in the business, both as a Broadway actor and now an agent, Josh Sassanella talks about the disconnect between agents and their clients.
 This is an issue that has been in the industry for years yet, barely anyone addresses this topic.
 If the relationship between the agent and the actor is strong, then the more likely you both will succeed when working side by side.
 Unfortunately, this is not the case sometimes and both parties reach a dead end.
 Let’s take a deeper look into my interview with Josh:

-So I remember in your e-mail you said something about, you know, the disconnect between actors and agents.
+So I remember in your e-mail you said something about the disconnect between actors and agents.
 Can you elaborate on that a little bit?

-When I was asking Josh this question and he said that actor got submitted for ninety-eight pages, my jaw dropped.
-I was stunned that this was the case because, there was CLEARLY some sort of disconnect.
-When agents submit for roles, they need to be specific for what their client’s type is, not submit them for everything under the sun.
+When I was asking Josh this question and he said that an actor got submitted for ninety-eight pages, my jaw dropped.
+I was stunned that this was the case because there was CLEARLY some sort of disconnect.
+When agents submit for roles, they need to be specific for their client’s type, not submit them for everything under the sun.
 He stated that “you’d be surprised at how many horror stories are like that.”

 The next question veers away from that topic.
 Next I was curious to see what Josh’s take on what he looks for in a headshot and resume.
 I found his response to be interesting: